Kuttram 23: Release and reception

-The producers initially announced a release date of 14 January 2017 but later opted out as they failed to get as many screens as they had desired, owing to the proposed release of several films, including Bairavaa (2017).
 Prior to the official release, a premiere was held for media personalities, and the film drew positive reviews.
-Kuttram 23 was subsequently released on 3 March 2017 and won critical acclaim.
-The satellite rights of the film were sold to Zee Tamil.
+Kuttram 23 was subsequently released on 3 March 2017, and received critical acclaim.

 The Hindustan Times noted, "it is brilliantly scripted and directed – and of course ably acted out by especially Vijay".
 The Deccan Chronicle noted it was "a welcomed relief from the recent drab of Kollywood", while The New Indian Express stated it had a "coherent screenplay which could have been better".
-Sify.com's reviewer wrote the film was "a good example of an entertaining cop thriller" adding "this sharply written slick investigative thriller, comes as a huge relief at a time where Tamil audiences are bombarded with several middling movies of big stars" and that "the film is also a perfect case study on how good writing and a technically sound team can offer quality entertainment, which is a rarity in Kollywood".
+Sify's reviewer wrote the film was "a good example of an entertaining cop thriller" adding "this sharply written slick investigative thriller, comes as a huge relief at a time where Tamil audiences are bombarded with several middling movies of big stars" and that "the film is also a perfect case study on how good writing and a technically sound team can offer quality entertainment, which is a rarity in Kollywood".
 Likewise, Sreedhar Pillai of FirstPost wrote "Kuttram 23 has a compelling story and is packaged in an entertaining format by Arivazhagan" and that "it is one of the better movies in recent times".

-Following the release of the film, several Tamil film personalities including Rajinikanth and Shankar publicly appreciated the film.
+Following the release of the film, several Tamil film personalities, including Rajinikanth and Shankar publicly appreciated the film.
+The film had its television premiere on 24 June 2017 via Zee Tamil.

-The film gained more screens following positive reviews, and it subsequently went on to become Arun Vijay's most profitable film till date.